Privacy Policy

 If we process your data that is incomplete or incorrect, you can request that we correct or complete it at any time.

-Right to deletion:
+Right to erasure:

 Right to restriction of processing: